Finsbury Growth & Income Trust PLC Announces Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Finsbury Gwth & Inc Shs ( (GB:FGT) ) has issued an update.
+Finsbury Gwth & Inc Shs ( (GB:FGT) ) has provided an announcement.

-Finsbury Growth & Income Trust PLC has announced the purchase of 170,000 of its own shares at a price of 860.61 pence per share.
-These shares will be held in treasury, bringing the total number of treasury shares to 91,972,416.
-This transaction affects the total number of voting rights, which now stands at 133,018,887, a figure shareholders can use for calculating interests in the company’s voting rights.
+Finsbury Growth & Income Trust PLC, a company involved in financial services, has announced the repurchase of 160,000 of its own shares at a price of 929.41 pence per share.
+This transaction increases the total number of shares held in treasury to 84,275,441, while the total number of voting rights in the company now stands at 140,715,862, which shareholders can use for calculating their interests in accordance with regulatory guidelines.

 Spark’s Take on GB:FGT Stock